woodRock/fishy-business/docs/source/literature.rst

 yang2022noise
 -------------
-    * Noise-Aware Sparse Gaussian Processes and Application to Reliable Industrial Machinery Health Monitoring
+Noise-Aware Sparse Gaussian Processes and Application to Reliable Industrial Machinery Health Monitoring

-    * (Yang 2022) proposed a Noise-Aware Sparse Gaussain Process (NASGP) with Bayesian Inference Network.
+(Yang 2022) proposed a Noise-Aware Sparse Gaussain Process (NASGP) with Bayesian Inference Network.

-    * Data:
+Data:
     * Domain - maintainace of machinary equipment requires real-time health monitoring.
 Most state-of-the-art models require high quality monitoring data, but are not robust to noise present in real-world applications.
     * Problem - predict an estimate of the reamining useful life of machinary equipment using noisy data.

-    * Method:
+Method:
     * Noise-Awate Sparse Gaussain Processes (NASGP) + Bayesian Inference Network.

-    * Results:
+Results:
     * NASGP are capable of high-performance and credible assessment under strong noises.
     * Developed a generative additive model to bridge the gap between latent inference mechanism and domain expert knowledge.
     * Method worked well in two different domains: (1) remaining useful life prognosis, (2) fault diagnosis in rolling bearings.

-    * Why it matters?
+Why it matters?
     * The method is robust to noise, and can be applied to real-world applications, not just academic benchmarks (toy datasets).
     * Method provides a generative additive model that works well in two different domains.
     * Important to monitor machinary equipment in real-world applications, to ensure safety, automation, and efficiency.

+Related:
     * See 2022-10-12 Deep Learning for more

 zemmal2016adaptative
 --------------------
-    * Adaptative S3VM Semi Supervised Learning with Features Cooperation for Breast Cancer Classification
+Adaptative S3VM Semi Supervised Learning with Features Cooperation for Breast Cancer Classification

-    * (Zemmal 2016) propose S3VM, a semi-supverised SVM, that combines labelled and unlablled datasets, to improve SVM performance for Breast Cancer Classification.
+(Zemmal 2016) propose S3VM, a semi-supverised SVM, that combines labelled and unlablled datasets, to improve SVM performance for Breast Cancer Classification.

-    * Data:
+Data:
     * Domain - breast cancer is the most common cause of cancer and the second leading cause of all cancer deaths.
 Early detection in the intiial stages of cancer is crucial for survival.
     * Problem - Breast Cancer Classification with computer-aided diagnosis (CAD), to classify breast cancer tumours as malignant or benign.
     * Collecting data is expensive and time-consuming, practitioners wait 5 years after treatment to label a patient as survived or not.
 Label annotation of the datasets is a slow processs, but their is an abundance of unlabelled data.

-    * Method:
+Method:
     * Supervised + unsupervised learning to boost SVM performance.
     * Using unlabeleld data (unsupervised) to ensure the decision boundaries are drawn through low density areas.
-    * Results:
+Results:
     * Evaluate method by increasing the proportion of labelled-to-unlabelled data for each test (rarely, moderately low, moderate).
     * Promising results were validated on a real-world dataset of 200 images.

-    * Why it matters?
+Why it matters?
     * SVM performance can be improved by using unlabelled data.
     * Unlabelled data is abundant, but expensive to label.
 Methods that utilize unlabelled data are cheap, efficient, and improve performance.
     * Early cancer detection is crucial for survival.

+Related:
     * TODO [ ] - read.

 zhang2008two